Sathyanesan-Lab/Sathyanesan-Lab.github.io/Research/index.md

   <div class="splash-header">
     <div class="splash-block">
       <h2>Neuroengineering</h2>
       <p>We actively develop and integrate neuroengineering and neurotechnology tools to answer the questions we are most interested in.
-Some tools that we are currently developing and using in our research include:
+Some tools that we are currently developing and using in our research include:</p>
       <ul>
       <li>Fiber photometry with genetically encoded Ca2+ indicators</li>
       <li>Advanced behavioral quantification using the ErasmusLadder</li>